HexaEightTeam/session-js-spa-https/README.md

 # Hexaight Session For Single Page Apps and Websites using JavaScript

+**Build your Application using Any Static Site Generator and use HexaEight Token Server to Protect your Static Site App/Website

 ## Implement HexaEight Authentication in Javascript using the following steps

 1. Add the below script tag to the HEAD section